somatechlat/somafractalmemory/docs/DEVELOPER_ENVIRONMENT.md

 uv run uvicorn somafractalmemory.http_api:app --reload
 ```

-> Fallback (pip): If you cannot install uv, you can still use a classic venv and `pip install -e .[dev]`, but uv is the supported path for deterministic installs.
+> Fallback (pip): If you cannot install uv, use a classic venv, then `pip install -e .[api,events,dev]`. uv remains the supported path for deterministic installs.

 ### 3.3 Verify the CLI works
 ```bash